 I completely adore this booth.

-This show was just before Christmas, and the tulle fits with the festive theme, but it isn't too holiday-specific and could work year-round.
+This booth was set up at a Christmas craft show, and the tulle fits with the festive theme, but it isn't too holiday-specific and could work year-round.

 Where's the lighting in this booth?